helmholtz-analytics/heat/doc/source/documentation_howto.rst

 ------------
 Dostrings are written using the NumPy Documentation style (see sphinx-contributions `napoleon
 <https://sphinxcontrib-napoleon.readthedocs.io>`_ ).
-Apart from that, formatting happens via restructured Text (reST).
+Apart from that, formatting happens via reStructuredText (reST).
 For a full reference on reST see `here <https://www .sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_

 Standard docstring format